DeanCash/DesktopCat/README.md

 <!-- TODO: maybe some GIF here -->

 ## Installing Desktop Cat
-> Note: Desktop Cat is currently only available on the `Windows` platform
+> Note: Desktop Cat is currently only available on `Windows`

 ## Release Build